brakmic/Svelte-TypeScript-WebPack-Starter/README.md

-# Svelte-TypeScript-WebPack-Boilerplate
+# Svelte-TypeScript-WebPack-Starter

-A basic boilerplate for [Svelte](https://svelte.technology/) Framework containing:
+This is a [Svelte](https://svelte.technology/) Starter-Project containing:

 * TypeScript
 * WebPack